anoopkunchukuttan/cfilt_preorder/README.reord.txt

 Prerequisites
 =============

--OS - Linux
+- OS - Linux
--perl should be installed
+- perl should be installed
--python xml library(lxml) should be installed
+- python xml library(lxml) should be installed
-(Can be installed using command "#yum install python-lxml") -Copy the "Parse" folder to one of the dir where perl is installed- Perl instllation folders for ubuntu and fedora are given bellow-
+(Can be installed using command "#yum install python-lxml") -Copy the "Parse" folder to one of the dir where perl is installed-

-Fedora-
-/usr/local/share/perl5
-/usr/share/perl5

-Ubuntu-
-/etc/perl
-/usr/share/perl5
-/usr/local/share/perl/5.8.8
+- Perl Recursive Descent Parser require: Module: Parse::RecDescent
+  - In Ubuntu, this can be obtained by installing the package: libparse-recdescent-perl
-Stanford Parser Version 3.2.0
+- Stanford Parser Version 3.2.0

 Installation:
 ============